cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedClusterCreateSpecification.md

 GetHardware returns the Hardware field if non-nil, zero value otherwise.

-### GetHardwareOk

-`func (o *DedicatedClusterCreateSpecification) GetHardwareOk() (*DedicatedHardwareCreateSpecification, bool)`

-GetHardwareOk returns a tuple with the Hardware field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetHardware

 `func (o *DedicatedClusterCreateSpecification) SetHardware(v DedicatedHardwareCreateSpecification)`

 SetHardware sets Hardware field to given value.

 ### GetCockroachVersion